“Give me six hours to chop down a tree, and I will spend the first four sharpening the axe.” — Abe Lincoln

-April 3, 2011: Two axe companies caught my attention recently, and although neither of them makes a racing axe that I know of, either of them might eventually get into the business.
+Many of the axe companies which caught my attention when I was looking for a racing axe in 2011 do not make racing axes but they do make work axes of exceptional quality.
 Gransfors Bruks years ago made specialty axes that were so expensive I just looked past them.
 I recall a price for one of their broad axes that was around $850 but I couldn’t swear to it.
 Maybe it was a misunderstanding of the exchange rate that priced it that high in my mind, but in any case I couldn’t afford it.
 Instead, I traded a disc plow blade for my broad axe twenty years ago and my budget still hasn’t expanded to allow that much expenditure on a specialty blade.
 The broad axe I traded the plow blade for still works just fine.

 Gransfors Bruks did some serious adjusting to their manufacturing system in the interim, returning to hand manufacturing, fair wages and practical cost cutting.
 The company discovered a demand for good hand tools still exists and realized that if they skipped the fancy stuff like paint and just let their people do good work they could cut costs by half.
 That broad axe is now temptingly at the upper margin of my tool budget, except I already have one.
 Gransfors Bruks axes may be one of the best deals in hand tools today.